 \subsection{Triple lines in $V_5$}

 \begin{lemma} Let $F\in \bS(V_5)$ be a stable sheaf supported on a line $\mathrm{red}\mathrm{Supp}(F)=L$ in $V_5$.
-Then, \begin{enumerate} \item $L$ is non-free and \item $F$ is isomorphic to the structure sheaf of the unique triple line $L^3$ lying on a quadric cone. \end{enumerate} \end{lemma} \begin{proof} The stable sheaf $F$ is isomorphic to a structure sheaf supported on a line by Proposition \ref{hilbsimp}.
-From the list of \tcite{page 40}{EH82}, there are two possible cases: item (1) and (2) of Lemma \ref{bcenter}.
-But for any line $L$ in $V_5$, the GIT-quotient in item (1) of Lemma \ref{bcenter} is an empty set.
-Therefore $F\cong\cO_{L^3}$ where the triple line $L^3$ is lying on a quadric cone (item (2) of Lemma \ref{bcenter}).
-In this case, the sheaf $F$ fits into the short exact sequence where $L^2$ is the planar double line.
-Note that the planar double line $L^2$ uniquely exists if only if $L$ is non-free because $\Ext^1(\cO_L, \cO_L(-1))=\rH^0(N_{L/V_5}(-1))=\CC$ by Proposition \ref{linesinv1}.
-Let us show that $\Ext^1(\cO_{L^2},\cO_L(-1))=\CC$ which finishes the proof of our claim.
-From the structure sequence $\ses{I_{L^2}}{\cO_{V_5}}{\cO_{L^2}}$,
+Then, \begin{enumerate} \item $L$ is non-free and \item $F$ is isomorphic to the structure sheaf of the unique triple line $L^3$ lying on a quadric cone. \end{enumerate} \end{lemma} \begin{proof} The stable sheaf $F$ is isomorphic to a structured sheaf supported on a line by Proposition \ref{hilbsimp}.
+The list published by Eisenbud and Harris \tcite{page 40}{EH82} shows that there are two possible cases: item (1) and (2) of Lemma \ref{bcenter}.
+However, for any line $L$ in $V_5$, the GIT-quotient in item (1) of Lemma \ref{bcenter} is an empty set.
+Therefore, $F\cong\cO_{L^3}$, where the triple line $L^3$ lies on a quadric cone (item (2) of Lemma \ref{bcenter}).
+In this case, the sheaf $F$ fits into the short exact sequence